Ifeanyi222/Backend_Reservstion/README.md

 # Backend_Reservstion
-Backend project for reservation booking
+Backend project for reservation booking using Django Framework